Machine learning of the Ising model on a spherical Fibonacci lattice: Conclusion

 \section{Conclusion}

 In this paper, we studied the Ising model on a spherical Fibonacci lattice, a structure that balances relative uniformity with irregular sites that significantly influence spin behavior.
-Employing Monte Carlo simulations and graph convolutional networks (GCNs), we analyzed spin configurations and identified phase transition temperatures for both ferromagnetic and antiferromagnetic cases.
+Employing Monte Carlo simulations, principal component analysis (PCA) and graph convolutional networks (GCNs), we analyzed spin configurations and identified phase transition temperatures for both ferromagnetic and antiferromagnetic cases.

 In the ferromagnetic scenario, sites with fewer neighbors were more prone to spin flips at low temperatures, an effect that weakened as temperature rose.
 This behavior led to a phase transition temperature higher than that of the planar Ising model, highlighting how the lattice's curvature and connectivity bolster ferromagnetic order.
-Conversely, in the antiferromagnetic case, lattice irregularities prevented the total energy from reaching its minimum at zero temperature-unlike an ideal bipartite lattice-revealing the complex interplay between geometry and spin interactions in non-planar systems.
+Conversely, in the antiferromagnetic case, lattice irregularities induces geometric frustration, which reveals the complex interplay between geometry and spin interactions in non-planar systems.

-By utilizing specific heat analysis and GCNs, which adeptly capture the lattice's geometric properties, we accurately estimated phase transition temperatures for both cases.
-Notably, finite size effects were minimal within the system sizes studied, likely due to the uniform distribution of sites in the spherical Fibonacci lattice, mitigating size-dependent variations common in other lattice types.
 These findings underscore the pivotal role of geometric features in shaping spin dynamics and phase transitions, distinguishing this system from traditional planar models.

 This work enhances our understanding of the Ising model in non-planar geometries and holds particular relevance for spin systems in unique settings, such as microgravity environments, where planar assumptions may not apply.
 By elucidating the effects of curvature and connectivity on spin interactions, our study paves the way for future theoretical and experimental investigations into the behavior of spin systems on complex lattice structures.